 No withdrawal is official unless it is made through the Office of Academic Affairs, the Registrar's Office, the Financial Aid Office, and the Business Office.
 To resign from school, the student should obtain a resignation form from the Registrar's Office.
 The student should then obtain required signatures and clearances from various campus offices.
 The resignation process will be completed once the resignation form is presented to and signed by the Business Office.
 Refunds will be calculated as of the date the resignation process began, as noted on the resignation form.
 Students who withdraw unofficially will be charged the entire amount of their bill.

-Enrollment at Louisiana College represents a contractual commitment by the student to fulfill all financial obligations (including repayment of financial aid) to the college regardless of when the student may cease to be enrolled.
+Enrollment at Louisiana Christian University represents a contractual commitment by the student to fulfill all financial obligations (including repayment of financial aid) to the college regardless of when the student may cease to be enrolled.

 The following tables indicate the refund schedule: